Pokkiri: Theatrical

-The film was released on 12 January 2007 at the festival of Pongal weekend, alongside Ajith's Aalwar and Vishal's Thaamirabharani.
-The USA's premiere happened on 11 January 2007, a day before its worldwide release.
-The film grossed ₹6.1 crore in Tamil Nadu in opening week from 142 screens.
+The film was released on 12 January 2007 at the festival of Pongal weekend, alongside Aalwar and Thaamirabharani.
+Th.

 In 2019, the film also had a limited re-release on the occasion of Vijay's 45th birthday.

-Distribution

-The film's distribution rights were sold for around ₹12 crore or ₹15 crore.

-Home media

-The satellite rights were bought by Sun TV.
-Ayngaran International released the DVD of the film in 2007.
-The film also had a Blu-ray release in United Kingdom on 21 June 2009.

 Reception

 Box office

 The film was commercial success and ran for over 200 days in Tamil Nadu.
-The film completed a 50-day run in 80 centres and a 100-day run in 15 centres.
+The film completed a 50-day run in 50 centres and a 100-day run in 10 centres.
 The film completed a 175-day run in 3 centres, and a 200-day run at one theatre.
 The film ran for 100 days in one centre at Kerala.
-It was the third-highest grossing Tamil film at that time in Kerala after Anniyan (2005),Sivaji The Boss (2007)..Pokkiri became third highest grossing tamil film in 2007, after Sivaji The Boss(2007) and Billa (2007).
+It was the third-highest grossing Tamil film at that time in Kerala after Anniyan (2005).

 Critical response

 The Hindu wrote, "After watching the Telugu Pokkiri, one wondered how it could be rehashed to suit Vijay.
 Well, kudos to Prabhu Deva for doing a fine job of the remake".
 Sify said that the film was "enjoyable while it lasts".
 Rediff.com gave the movie two stars, stating "there's nothing more tedious than a badly made remake."
 Ananda Vikatan rated the film 42 out of 100.
 Malini Mannath of Chennai Online wrote "'Pokkiri' is not much different from the earlier gangster films.
 And if it manages to hold interest to a point, it's mainly due to the Vijay-factor and i [sic] racy narrative style."
 Lajjavathi of Kalki wrote Prabhu Deva has scored a six in the first film, and his screenplay is elegant and stunning, leading to the last scene and loved the way he moved the film by keeping suspense here and there.